 01 of 05

-In order to qualify for medical marijuana, a patient needs to obtain a doctor's verification that they suffer from one of the several medical conditions listed in the Michigan Medical Marihuana Act to get the necessary identification card.
+In order to qualify for medical marijuana, patients need to obtain a doctor's verification that they suffer from one of the several medical conditions listed in the Michigan Medical Marihuana Act to get the necessary identification card.

 Check out Michigan's marijuana medical program for more information.